HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 ##### The CDS Hooks Feedback Endpoint and the CDS Service
 {:.no_toc}

 The [CDS Hooks feedback service](https://github.com/cds-hooks/docs/wiki/Feedback-endpoint-for-CDS-Hooks-1.1) provides a mechanism for the CDS Service to receive an update from the client on the acceptance or rejection of a suggestion.
 This is valuable information to enable a service to improve its behavior towards the goal of the end-user having a positive and meaningful experience with the CDS.
 There are four distinct, possible outcomes for an end user's single interaction with a CDS Hooks suggestion card: suggestion accepted, card ignored, card dismissed without reason, card dismissed with reason.
 While the feedback mechanism could potentially provide the CDS Service with greater context for coordination between `order-select` and `order-sign` card responses, the coordination mechanism described in this IG does not require its use.
 EHR clients that implement the hook coordination mechanism (see [advanced implementation](#advanced-implementation)) MAY integrate feedback to inform how the service filters cards.
 However, this is not a requirement.

 #### Filtering CDS Hooks response cards at `order-sign`: CDS Service versus EHR Client
 {:.no_toc}

 The preferred implementation is to configure the CDS service to filter duplicative response cards previously shown to the prescriber at `order-select` as demonstrated in the [advanced implementation](#advanced-implementation).
 In order for PDDI CDS to be both sensitive and specific, different contextual factors are sent to the CDS service depending upon the order entry workflow step the clinician is engaged in.
 At the time of medication selection, a `order-select` CDS Hook sends medication resources to the CDS service.
 Later, at the time of order signing, a `order-sign` CDS Hook sends other contextual resources specific to a PDDI identified from processing `order-select`.
 This might include retrospective patient conditions, lab measurements, and other information.
 One potential advantage of this approach is a reduction the amount of information needed to provide actionable PDDI information to the clinician.
 The approach might also limit the amount of information the EHR has to provide for an order entry task.
 For example, if a clinician starts an NSAID order for a patient that was taking warfarin and decides to discontinue the order based on the presented cards, the clinician only needs to read and process medication factors, and the EHR would not display additional patient resources such as age and history of upper gastrointestinal bleed.

 #### Process
 {:.no_toc}

 This section provides an overview of the processes and components of the PDDI CDS.
 It is delineated by [Basic](#basic-implementation) and [Advanced](#advanced-implementation) Implementation sections.
 The Basic Implementation describes the technology specifications, and what structured code is available in this implementation guide.
 The Advanced Implementation is a target for future iterations to optimize the CDS artifacts.

 #### CDS Discovery
 {:.no_toc}

-Prior to a hook trigger and subsequent processes, the EHR MUST initiate a CDS Discovery (Figure 2).
+Prior to a hook trigger and subsequent processes, the EHR SHOULD initiate a CDS Discovery (Figure 2).
 CDS Discovery is to identify CDS services and obtain associated prefetch templates.
 A prefetch template is a dictionary of read and search requests for needed resources of a particular service.
 The PDDI CDS service MAY provide a prefetch template for each service, and the EHR SHOULD populate prefetch templates with relevant patient data for the anticipated CDS Hook request.
 The CDS discovery response is for the system and would not be viewed by the clinician.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 2: CDS Service Discovery </strong></figcaption>